openmultiplayer/web/docs/server/ControllingServer.md

 - Open the directory you installed the server to (eg: /Rockstar Games/GTA San Andreas/server)
 - Take the downloaded/compiled .amx file and place it in the gamemodes folder where you installed the server
-- Use RCON to change the mode as described above (2.1)
+- Use RCON to change the mode.
-- Alternatively you can add the new mode to a rotation, also described above (2.3)
+- Alternatively you can add the new mode to a rotation.

 ### Using Filterscripts